 How to Choose

 It is necessary to find an organic and certified product.
 It should be 100% organic, gluten free and non-GMO made of the highest quality raw pods that are ground manually.
 One of the best ones is Andean Treasures Raw Organic Mesquite Powder.
 It provides great quality and many people also claim that this brand is the best-tasting mesquite powder ever.
-The mesquite pods organically grown in the north of Peru.
+The mesquite pods is is made of are organically grown in the north of Peru.

 One serving (10 g) of mesquite flour contains ~ 22 calories, 8.9 g carbohydrate, 4 g fiber, and 0.5 g protein.